JuanJoseVillalobos/JuanJoseVillalobos/README.md

 # 👋 Hi!
 I'm Juan

-🎓 **Computer Engineering Student** at Jala Univeristy 💻 **Junior Full Stack Developer** with experience since 2022 in the exciting world of programming.
+🎓 **Computer Engineering Student** at Jala Univeristy 💻 **Junior Full Stack Developer** with experience since 2022 in the world of programming.
 🚀 **Always learning and improving** my skills to stay updated with the latest technologies.

 ---